 7. Waste Bags

 You don’t want to be the dog owner whom everyone in the neighborhood hates, so you’ll want to pick up after your pup on walks.
-Having waste bags handy will be essential to staying on your neighbors’ good sides.
+Having waste bags handy will be essential to staying on your neighbors’ good side.

 8. Poop Scoopers